 (ii) Where a transfer of enrolment requires exemption from an assessment requirement or the repeat of programme elements already studied, the approval of Special Cases Committee is also required.

-Students enrolled on taught programmes may seek permission to take a leave of absence from their programme for a period that will not subsequently be counted towards their award.
-The circumstances under which suspensions may be considered and the procedure to be followed are set out in the documentation for applying for leave of absence.
-Permission to take a leave of absence may be subject to any restrictions imposed by a student’s sponsor or funding body.
+(a) Students enrolled on taught programmes may seek permission to take a Leave of Absence from their programme for a period that will not subsequently be counted towards their award.
+The circumstances under which Leave of Absence may be considered and the procedure to be followed are set out in the documentation for applying for leave of absence.
+Permission to take a Leave of Absence may be subject to any restrictions imposed by a student’s sponsor or funding body.